adaduvai/serifhealth_takehome_ds_ad/README.md

 4. Open a Jupyter Notebook server
 5. Open the notebook `Serif Health Take-Home Assessment.ipynb`
 6. In the top bar of the Juypyter Notebook, click Cell > Rull All

-# Any other relevant information that would help in understanding and evaluating your work